 They do amazing in groups.
 Basically, these fish will be vacuum cleaners in your tank.
 They constantly graze of algae.
 It is the main part of their diet.
 And what is more important, they do ignore other food and love algae.

-If you run out of algae (congratulations by the way!), you can supplement their diet with algae wafers (link to chech the price on Amazon) to ensure they have plenty to eat.
+If you run out of algae (congratulations by the way!), you can supplement their diet with algae wafers (link to check the price on Amazon) to ensure they have plenty to eat.

 Note: It is easy to confuse Otocinclus fish with Chinese Algae Eater (CAE), Siamese Algae Eater (SEA), and Siamese Flying Fox.
 Actually, they do look a lot alike at first glance.
 However, Otocinclus fish have a shorter body compared to the others listed maxing out at 2 inches long in most cases.

-Good for: green algae, green dust algae, green spots, algae brown/diatoms, hair algae.
+Good for: green algae, green dust algae, green spots, brown algae/diatoms, hair algae.